 When the court decides whether to grant visitation, it takes into account a number of different factors.
 Some of those factors include but are not limited to:

 Questions about non-parent visitation can be extremely complicated, but an experienced family law attorney in Chicago can assist you.
 Whether you have questions about petitioning for visitation or need assistance after a non-parent has petitioned for visitation, an advocate at our firm can help.
-Contact the Arami Law Office today to learn more.
+Contact Arami Law, Inc. today to learn more.